 - Worker Education in Canada and around the world

 In the spring of 2003, delegates to the PSAC National Triennial Convention resolved to make the SJF a bargaining priority for all units in order to sustain the SJF over the long term.

 PSAC has joined a long list of Canadian unions that have set up labour funds to house their work in social justice at home and around the world, including the United Steelworkers, Canadian Union of Public Employees, Canadian Union of Postal Workers and Unifor.

 Our success in negotiating the Fund at the bargaining table is growing.
-To date, we have achieved the Social Justice Fund with over 93 bargaining units from coast to coast to coast.
+To date, we have achieved the Social Justice Fund with over 97 bargaining units from coast to coast to coast.
 These bargaining units range in size from hamlet councils and housing authorities in the North to a national employer like Canada Post.
+We have 2 national components who also contribute to the Fund.
 Please find the complete list here.

 Administration and Governance